npm-335i/password-strength-model/README.md

 # 🔐 password-strength-model

 > ⚠️ *Note:* The predictions aren't always 100% accurate — some passwords may not return the expected strength.
 It's still a work in progress and open to improvements.
+And Download model from: https://www.mediafire.com/file/nl2v6r6nfjlcxyt/model.pkl/file
+> *After Downloading Model:* Place it in Backend Folder and you will be fine.
 ---

 ## 🌐 Full-Stack Password Strength Classifier